-The Group makes periodic individual assessment on the recoverability of other receivables and deposits based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable.
-The Group believes that there is no significant increase in credit risk of other receivables and deposits since initial recognition and the Group provided impairment based on 12 months expected credit losses.
-As at 30 June 2023 and 2022, the Group assessed the expected credit losses for other receivables and deposits were insignificant and thus no loss allowance was recognised.
+The management of the Group makes periodic individual assessment on the recoverability of other receivables and deposits based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable.
+The management of the Group believes that there is no significant increase in credit risk of other receivables and deposits since initial recognition and the Group provided impairment based on 12 months expected credit losses.
+As at 30 June 2024 and 2023, the Group assessed the expected credit losses for other receivables and deposits were insignificant and thus no loss allowance was recognised.